Zhurkin-Alex/Zhurkin-Alex/README.md

 - 🔭 I'm currently working on Next.js and React projects
 - 🌱 I'm currently learning advanced animation techniques with Framer Motion
 - 👯 I'm looking to collaborate on interesting web development projects
-- 🤔 I'm looking for help with advanced TypeScript patterns
 - 💬 Ask me about React, TypeScript, and modern web development
-- 📫 How to reach me: [Your LinkedIn profile or email]
+- 📫 How to reach me: [[Your LinkedIn profile or email](https://www.linkedin.com/in/alexsey-zhurkin-aa2807195/)]
 - ⚡ Fun fact: I love creating interactive games and animations!